Lockheed Martin X-59 Quesst: Development

 In February 2016, Lockheed Martin was awarded a preliminary design contract, aiming to begin flights in the 2020 timeframe.
 A 9%-scale model was to be wind tunnel tested from Mach 0.3 to Mach 1.6 between February and April 2017.
 The preliminary design review was planned to be completed by June 2017.
 While NASA received three inquiries for its August 2017 request for proposals, Lockheed was the sole bidder.

 On April 2, 2018, NASA awarded Lockheed Martin a $247.5 million contract to design, build and deliver the Low-Boom X-plane by late 2021.
 On June 26, 2018, the US Air Force informed NASA it had assigned the demonstrator the designation X-59 QueSST.
-By October, NASA Langley had completed three weeks of wind tunnel testing of an 8%-scale model, with high AOAs up to 50° and 88° at very low speed, up from 13° in previous tunnel tests.
+By October, three weeks of wind tunnel testing at NASA Langley had been completed on an 8%-scale model, with high angle of attacks (AOAs) up to 50° and 88° at very low speed, up from 13° in previous tunnel tests.
 Testing was for static stability and control, dynamic forced oscillations, as well as laser flow visualization, expanding on previous experimental and computational predictions.

 From November 5, 2018, NASA was scheduled to begin tests of the effects of supersonic thumps over the course of two weeks to gather feedback.
-Up to eight thumps a day would be produced at different locations, monitored by 20 noise sensors and described by 400 residents, who would receive a $25 per week compensation.
+To simulate the thump, an F/A-18 Hornet would dive from 50000 ft in order to briefly go supersonic, creating reduced shock waves over Galveston, Texas (an island city), as well as a stronger boom over water.
+Up to eight thumps a day were produced at different locations, monitored by 20 noise sensors and described by 400 residents, who would receive a $25 per week compensation.
+By this stage, Lockheed Martin had begun machining the first parts in Palmdale, California.